 I am happy to introduce to you one such person.
 A person willing to step up, support and tell the story of America’s Christian heritage.
 In December 2018, Terry Freeman became a welcomed addition to the Board of Directors of CHF.
 Terry has spent over 30 years serving as an Evangelist, as well as pastor, mostly in the Nazarene and Wesleyan traditions.
 His experience in ministry, leadership skills and zeal to share the Gospel make him a wonderful addition to the work of CHF.
 Join me in extending a warm welcome to Terry!

 So, now that summer is upon us, are you going to get out and explore its beauty and opportunities or are you going to remain in the dead of winter and allow all those opportunities to pass you by?
 Another old saying popular when I was a kid comes to mind, “Try it, you’ll like it.”
 Give summer a try and give CHF a try, I know you will like it!!
-If you would like to join Terry and the many others that generously support CHF, please visit our website to see how you may participate and contribute to this important ministry.
+If you would like to join Terry and others who generously support CHF, please visit our contribute page to see how you may participate in this important ministry.